-On 6 April 2010 a public consultation was launched regarding a review of Circular 01/2008 (see below).
+On 6 April 2010 a public consultation was launched regarding a review of previous policy (see below).
 It is focused mainly on the economic benefits of new developments, and as well as replacing Circular 01/2008, it replaced another policy dealing with development on the strategic road network.
 The main changes for services were:

 - Operators should ensure that drivers can pay parking charges retrospectively.